ShivaPrasad149/DevOps-Assignment-2/README.md

 - Jenkins for CI/CD automation

 > **⭐ If you find this project helpful, please give it a star!**

----

-## 📞 Support

-For support or questions regarding this DevOps setup:
-- Create an issue on GitHub
-- Contact: shivaprasad149 (Docker Hub)

-## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.

----

 **Happy DevOps Journey! 🚀**